gemlink/multimasternode-manual/README.md

 }
 ```

     If You want to run only one masternode You are finished , You can save file with "ctrl-x" and save data.
 If You want to add next masternode You need to
   add next part of confifuration.
 Each masternode need in alis.json this part added after "}"  and before last "]" in alis.json.
+You can always add new part of alis.json file with new masternode after, when You will configure new masternode on gemcore.

  ```
     ,{